 The 28-year-old Plant (21-0, 12 KOs) had scored back-to-back stoppage victories on FOX in his two title defenses, beating then undefeated Mike Lee in July 2019 before most recently turning away Germany’s Vincent Feigenbutz in a homecoming event last February in Nashville, Tennessee.

 The victory over Truax (31-5-2, 19 KOs) was the third successful title defense for Plant, who captured the title in 2019 with a victory over Jose Uzcategui.
 Plant, who is from Nashville, Tennessee but now lives and trains in Las Vegas, was the underdog coming into the Uzcategui fight, before turning the tables with two early knockdowns on his way to a unanimous decision.
-There wasn’t nearly as much drama in the fight against Truax as Plant took control from start to finish, never allowing Truax to get into the fight in any measureable way.
+There wasn’t nearly as much drama in the fight against Truax as Plant took control from start to finish, never allowing Truax to get into the fight in any measurable way.

 “I wanted the stoppage.
 I’m a little disappointed that my hand got hurt early in the fight.
 But I feel like I put on a good performance,’’ Plant said.
 “I feel like I’m the best super middleweight champion in the world.
 I want to become the first undisputed super middleweight champion.
 I’m ready for whoever, whenever.
 You line ‘em up and I’ll knock ‘em down.”